You are located in a flood zone.

 What exactly is covered on a flood policy?

-Why should you carry flood insurance if you’re not in a flood zone?
+Why should you carry flood insurance if don’t live in an ‘X’ zone?

 How much does flood insurance cost?